A Magical Experience:

 a camp up there," he explained.
 "A thousand kids come to that

 camp every year.
 It's huge."
+Although he kept most of

 the same principles intact, Ertl changed the structure of the camp when